grafolean/grafolean/README.md

 # How to use

-[Grafolean user guide](doc/user-guide.md) explains the core concepts and guides you through the first steps.
+[User Guide](doc/user-guide.md) explains the core concepts and guides you through the first steps.

 ## Sending values